timebertt/thesis-controller-sharding/content/50-implementation.md

 Furthermore, the controller watches all available `Themes` and enqueues all `Website` objects that reference a `Theme` for reconciliation, if its specification changes.
 With this, changes to `Themes` are immediately rolled out to all `Websites` that use them.
-Also, `Website` reconciliations are very short, making the controller responsive and scalable.
+Additionally, `Website` reconciliations can be triggered by annotation changes for load test purposes.

-\todo[inline]{controller can be manually triggered by annotation change}
+The reconciliations themselves are very short, making the controller responsive and scalable.

 ## Architecture